Parent/Family Volunteers

 Maintain items in the cuckwagon - this includes grills, propane tanks, tents, food serving equipment, and assorted tools and gear.
 Keep an inventory and alert the Board when repairs or purchases are needed.
 Keep the chuckwagon organized and clean between regattas.
 Coordinate annual deep-clean of chuckwagon.

-Food Capitan (single-regatta job):
+Food Captain (single-regatta job):

 Act as the primary point of contact for any questions about food for the week of the regatta.
 Be the drop-off point for all food collection (you will need ample refrigerator space!).
 Purchase ice, organize all food into coolers and bins then deliver the bus.
 Oversee setup of food tent and preparation of food at regatta site.